 - You’re a recruiting agency needing multi-client management from a single account

-That third category is where many recruiters end up after evaluating both LinkedIn plans.
-The Lite-to-Full upgrade solves the feature gap but creates a cost gap.
-And both plans share the same fundamental limitation: outreach stays on InMail only.
-When your primary bottleneck is reaching and engaging candidates - not just finding them in a database - that single-channel constraint matters more than any feature you gain by upgrading.
+Within that third category, many recruiters land after evaluating both LinkedIn plans.
+Solving the feature gap with a Lite-to-Full upgrade creates an equally real cost gap.
+Outreach stays on InMail only under both plans, regardless of tier.
+When the primary bottleneck is reaching and engaging candidates (not just finding them in a database), that single-channel constraint matters more than any feature gained by upgrading.

 What Are Both Plans Missing?

-Whether you're on Lite or Full, LinkedIn Recruiter has structural limitations that no plan upgrade can fix.
-These aren't bugs - they're design choices tied to LinkedIn's business model.
-But they're worth understanding before you commit to either tier.
+Whether you’re on Lite or Full, LinkedIn Recruiter has structural limitations that no plan upgrade can fix.
+None of these are bugs; they’re design choices tied to LinkedIn’s business model.
+Understanding them before committing to either tier is worth the time.

 Single-channel outreach.
-Both plans restrict outreach to LinkedIn InMail.
+Outreach on both plans is restricted to LinkedIn InMail only.
 Average InMail response rates in recruiting run 18-25% (LinkedIn Talent Blog), with some verticals dropping below 5%.
-If a candidate doesn't check LinkedIn messages regularly - and many don't - your outreach goes unseen.
-There's no built-in email or SMS channel to reach them where they're actually responsive.
+Candidates who don’t check LinkedIn messages regularly, which is common, receive no outreach at all.
+Built-in email or SMS channels to reach them through other paths don’t exist on either plan.

 No automated multi-step sequences on Lite.
-Recruiter Lite can't send follow-up messages automatically.
-Every touchpoint requires manual effort.
-Corporate's AI-Assisted Follow-Ups help, but the outreach still flows through a single channel.
+Follow-up message automation isn’t available on Recruiter Lite.
+Each additional touchpoint demands manual effort.
+Corporate’s AI-Assisted Follow-Ups help, but the messaging still flows through a single channel.

 No interview scheduling.
-Neither plan includes calendar integration or automated scheduling.
-Once a candidate responds positively, you're switching to Calendly, GoodTime, or manual email coordination to book the interview.
-Every tool handoff is a place where candidates drop off.
+Calendar integration and automated scheduling are absent from both tiers.
+A positive candidate response triggers a tool switch to Calendly, GoodTime, or manual email coordination to book the interview.
+Each tool handoff is a drop-off point.

 No direct contact information.
-LinkedIn Recruiter doesn't provide candidate email addresses or phone numbers unless you're 1st-degree connections.
-You're paying $10,800+/yr and still can't email a candidate directly.
-Third-party contact enrichment tools add another $100-$500/mo to your stack just to get the data LinkedIn won't share.
+Candidate email addresses and phone numbers aren’t provided by LinkedIn Recruiter unless a 1st-degree connection exists.
+At $10,800+/yr, direct candidate email access still isn’t included.
+Third-party contact enrichment tools add another $100-$500/mo to the stack just to access data LinkedIn won’t share.

 Limited analytics beyond InMail.
-LinkedIn Recruiter tracks InMail open rates and response rates.
-That's useful but narrow.
-It doesn't measure how sourcing quality connects to actual hiring outcomes.
-You can't track funnel efficiency, diversity metrics, or quality-of-hire signals across your pipeline from within LinkedIn's analytics.
-For recruiting leaders who need to report on hiring effectiveness to the C-suite, that reporting gap means building manual dashboards from multiple data sources.
+Tracking within LinkedIn Recruiter covers InMail open rates and response rates.
+Useful but narrow.
+Funnel efficiency, diversity metrics, and quality-of-hire signals aren’t trackable from within LinkedIn’s analytics.
+Recruiting leaders reporting hiring effectiveness to the C-suite end up building manual dashboards from multiple data sources to fill that gap.

-These gaps explain why a growing number of recruiters are moving away from LinkedIn Recruiter toward platforms that cover the full workflow.
-AI recruiting platforms now handle sourcing, multi-channel outreach, and scheduling in one place - without per-message caps or single-channel restrictions.
+Structural gaps like these explain why a growing number of recruiters are moving away from LinkedIn Recruiter toward platforms that cover the full workflow.
+Modern AI recruiting platforms now handle sourcing, multi-channel outreach, and scheduling in one place, without per-message caps or single-channel restrictions.
+Beyond LinkedIn’s ecosystem, platforms like those covered in our sourcing guide have gained ground precisely because they solve these structural constraints.

-Pin's AI sourcing scans 850M+ candidate profiles and automates outreach across email, LinkedIn, and SMS with a 48% response rate.
-Pricing starts at $149/mo (Professional plan), with a free tier that requires no credit card.
-That's less than a single Recruiter Lite seat - and includes features that even Corporate doesn't offer.
+Pin scans 850M+ candidate profiles and automates outreach across email, LinkedIn, and SMS, delivering 5x better response rates than LinkedIn InMail averages.
+Pricing starts at $149/mo (Professional plan), with a free tier that requires no credit card - less than a single Recruiter Lite seat and with features that even Corporate doesn’t offer.

 Rich Rosen, Executive Recruiter at Cornerstone Search with nearly 30 years in executive recruiting and over 1,200 placements, put it this way: “Absolutely money maker for recruiters… in 6 months I can directly attribute over $250K in revenue to Pin.”
 That’s a level of ROI attribution that’s difficult to achieve on LinkedIn Recruiter, where outreach, scheduling, and tracking are spread across separate tools.